kalekundert/wellmap/README.rst

 Example Usage
 =============
-For the sake of example, imagine that we are interested in testing the effectiveness of penicillin against eight different strains of pathogenic bacteria.
+Imagine that we are interested in testing the effectiveness of penicillin against eight different strains of pathogenic bacteria.
 To do so, we will grow 96-well plates with a different strain in each row and a different concentration of antibiotic in each column.
 Furthermore, we will do the experiment in triplicate, with each replicate on it's own plate.

 The file describing this plate might look something like this::